stolostron/cluster-lifecycle-api/README.md

 * `ManagedClusterAction` is defined as a certain action job executed on a certain managed cluster to Create/Update/Delete a resource.
 * `ManagedClusterView` is defined to get a specified resource on a certain managed cluster.
 * `ManagedClusterImageRegistry` is defined as a configuration to override the images of pods deployed on the managed clusters.
-* `BareMetalAsset` is defined to hold inventory records for use in baremetal clusters.
 * `ManagedClusterInfo` is the namespace-scoped definition of managedCluster, including some special infos for MCE and ACM.

 ## How to update the APIs